Guidelines for authors

 Branches

-When you fork a GitHub repository, be it classic or template, GitHub asks if you want to fork all branches (there is a box called Include all branches).
-You only need to fork the main branch so you do not have to check that box.
+When you fork a GitHub repository – whether it is a classic repository or a template – GitHub will ask if you want to include all branches (there is a box labeled Include all branches).
+You only need to fork the main branch, so you do not need to check that box.

 Figure 2: Forking a GitHub template.